 - Who should I contact to book driving tests, and where can I obtain the Driver's Handbook?

-Alberta Queen's Printer Bookstore is located on the 5th floor of Park Plaza, 10611 98 Avenue in Edmonton.
-Follow this link to see a map of our location.
-Parking is also indicated on this map.
+Alberta Queen's Printer Bookstore is located on the 7th floor of the Park Plaza Building, 10611 - 98 Avenue in Edmonton.
+View a map of our location and parking.

-Alberta Queen's Printer only has one location, in Edmonton on the 5th floor of Park Plaza, 10611 98 Avenue.
-Follow this link to see a map of our location.
+Alberta Queen's Printer only has one location, in Edmonton on the 7th floor of the Park Plaza Building, 10611 - 98 Avenue.
+View a map of our location.

 Yes.
 Alberta Queen's Printer is open from 8:15 am - 4:30 pm (including the lunch hour) Monday to Friday, excluding statutory holidays.

 Orders are processed within 1-3 business days and are shipped via Canada Post.

 Shipping and handling is included on orders delivered within Alberta.
 Shipping within Canada (outside of Alberta) costs $6.00 plus GST on orders of $19.99 or less, and $10.00 plus GST on orders of $20.00 or more.
 Shipping and handling for orders going outside of Canada are determined at the time of shipment based on weight and delivery location.
 The shipping and handling fee will be added to the purchase charges.

 Payment options include Visa, MasterCard, American Express, money order, cheque, account, and Electronic Funds Transfer.
 Cash and Interac are also accepted in person.
 Please note that we are unable to accept pre-paid credit cards for any phone or online orders.
 Please make cheques and money orders payable to the Government of Alberta.